ncusi/PatchScope/README.md

   **note** that [gitstats.me](https://gitstats.me/) no longer works (the domain is parked for sale)
 - [`repostat`](https://github.com/vifactor/repostat)
-  is Git repository analyser and HTML-report generator with [NVD3](https://nvd3.org/)-driven interactive metrics visualisations;<br>
+  is Git repository analyzer and HTML-report generator with [NVD3](https://nvd3.org/)-driven interactive metrics visualisations;<br>
   **note** that demo site <https://repostat.imfast.io/> no longer works
     - [NVD3.js](https://nvd3.org/) is an attempt to build re-usable charts